Heuserus/DBgrep/README.md

 ### Search:

 ```
--c, --column=<columns>  column to be searched, table must be specified [if used without table search in every column the name provided matches]
+-c, --column=<pattern>                  Search through the column names for the provided pattern.
+-c, --column=<column name> <pattern>    Search through the values of the specified column name.
--t, --table=<table>     specifies table to be searched
+-t, --table=<table>                     Specifies table to be searched.
 ```

 ### Supported syntax

 ```